lau/cprcalc/README.md

 2. Exclusion by 7th digit and year combination: http://da.wikipedia.org/wiki/CPR-nummer#Under_eller_over_100_.C3.A5r

 Method 2 is currently only fully supported for years of birth between 1937 and 1999.

+## License

+Copyright (c) 2014 Lau Taarnskov.
+See the LICENSE file for license rights and limitations (MIT).